Click here to view Bangalore’s Startup Map

 An introduction to India’s Silicon Valley

-Often referred to as India’s Silicon Valley, Bangalore is fast becoming the hub of highly valued and successful startups.
+The Bangalore Startup Ecosystem is often referred to as India’s Silicon Valley and is fast becoming the hub of highly valued and successful startups.
 Sample this: E-commerce giant Flipkart founded in 2007, is now valued at $12.5 billion, while its rival Snapdeal, is reportedly worth $5 billion.

 The city has a number of factors going for it, with the most prominent being the availability of highly skilled talent in the IT sector.
 It accounts for about 35 percent of the country’s one million IT professionals.
 In StartupBlink’s 2019 report, Bangalore ranked 1st in India and 11th globally.